udibo/esbuild-plugin-postcss/README.md

 import.

-For example, if you're using tailwindcss, you'd have the following import statement.
+For example, if you're using tailwindcss, you'd have the following import statement in your main style sheet.
 It would use the tailwindcss referenced in your deno configuration file's import map.

 ```css
 @import "tailwindcss";
 ```

-In this example, "tailwindcss" would resolve to "npm:tailwindcss@4" if you're deno configuration had the following import map in it.
+In this example, "tailwindcss" would resolve to "npm:tailwindcss@4" if you're deno configuration had the following import mapping in it.

 ```json
 {